Decoding Time Zones: Understanding the 10 PM ET to PST Conversion

 Q: Are there any exceptions to the three-hour time difference between ET and PST?

 A: While three hours is the standard difference, slight variations may occur due to political decisions, geographic exceptions, and highly localized time adjustments.
-However, for most practical purposes, the three-hour rule provides a reliable guideline.
+Still, for most practical purposes, the three-hour rule provides a reliable guideline.

 Conclusion: Mastering Time Zone Conversions